ctrucza/BabyStepsRoslyn/HelloWorld/readme.txt

-﻿- count classes
+﻿- find methods in classes
-- count methods of classes
+    - find properties/variables in classes
+    - in methods, find references to properties/variables
+    - find all references to a property/variable
 - count public/private/protected methods of classes
 	- find protected non-virtual methods
     - find private methods not called